Shoaibkhalid65/TodoApp/README.md

 - 🔄 Update existing tasks
 - ❌ Delete tasks
 - 📋 View all saved tasks
-- 🔁 Live UI updates with LiveData
+- 🔁 Live UI updates with LiveData!

 - 🧠 Clean separation of concerns using MVVM
 - ⚡ Fast and efficient list management with FastAdapter